-- (a) The complainant shall make their complaint to the Hall Manager of the relevant Hall of Residence. - (b) If the Hall Manager considers that the complaint discloses a possible breach of this Statute, she or he shall: - (i) advise the respondent (orally or in writing) of the substance of the complaint, the relevant clause/s of this statute that have allegedly been breached, their entitlement to representation, and the advisory and support services offered by VUWSA via the Education Co-ordinators and their contact details; and - (ii) provide the respondent with copies of any written material relating to the complaint and a reasonable opportunity to then respond to the allegation/s; and

-- (iii) give due consideration to any explanations/comments from the respondent before any decision is made; and - (iv) advise the respondent in writing as soon as practicable of their decision; and - (v) inform the complainant of their decision; and - (vi) maintain a record of any disciplinary action. - (c) In cases of serious misconduct where the Hall Manager considers that the respondent's presence on the University campus may pose a risk to the safety and wellbeing of members of the University community, a Pro Vice-Chancellor may after giving due consideration to any explanations and comments from the respondent, take further disciplinary action against the respondent including any of the remedies provided for in clause 4.6.2.
+- (a) The complainant shall make their complaint to the Hall Manager of the relevant Hall of Residence. - (b) If the Hall Manager considers that the complaint discloses a possible breach of this Statute, she or he shall: - (i) advise the respondent (orally or in writing) of the substance of the complaint, the relevant clause/s of this statute that have allegedly been breached, their entitlement to representation, and the advisory and support services offered by VUWSA via the Education Coordinators and their contact details; and - (ii) provide the respondent with copies of any written material relating to the complaint and a reasonable opportunity to then respond to the allegation/s; - (iii) give due consideration to any explanations or comments from the respondent before any decision is made; and - (iv) determine whether or not the alleged misconduct/serious misconduct has been established to the standard of proof commensurate to the seriousness of the alleged misconduct/serious misconduct; for example, where the relevant allegation involves a significant pejorative assessment of the respondent (such as dishonesty or sexual harassment), the standard of proof will be high and fall between the civil standard of the balance of probabilities and the criminal standard of beyond all reasonable doubt.
+In less serious cases (such as inconsiderate behaviour towards other residents), the standard of proof will be the balance of probabilities; - (v) advise the respondent in writing as soon as practicable of their decision; and - (vi) inform the complainant of their decision; and - (vii)maintain a record of any disciplinary action. - (c) In cases of serious misconduct where the Hall Manager considers that the respondent's presence on the University campus may pose a risk to the safety and well-being of members of the University community, a Pro Vice-Chancellor may after giving due consideration to any explanations and comments from the respondent, take further disciplinary action against the respondent including any of the remedies provided for in clause 4.6.2.